AdamWudarczyk/Portfolio/README.md

 # About me
 ```
 Hi, I'm Adam Wudarczyk.
-It is nice to have you here!
+It's nice to have you here!

-Why testing?
+Why testing software?
-I believe it's one of the courious path for me,
+I believe it's one of the courious path for me.
-Creating test cases, exploring application to find bugs, asking "what and why doesn't work?".
-I find it very challenging, and quite interesting.

-Below are my experience and the things I have done/learned/read to develop my testing skills.
+Below is my experience and the things I have done/learned/read to develop my testing skills.
 ```

 # Tools